-- 10.46 Following the notification to the Module Leader, or nominee of a suspicion or allegation of academic misconduct, the Module Leader, or nominee will review the evidence provided and in the case of coursework normally within 15 working days of receipt of the allegation and in the case of an examination normally within 5 working days of receipt of the allegation will reach one of the following judgements; - i. that there is no case to answer, in which case the assessment will be marked as normal and without prejudice; - ii. that, in the case of an allegation of plagiarism, the work reflects poor scholarship (e.g. inappropriate or excessive use of sources and/or inappropriate referencing) but falls short of academic misconduct, in which case the work will be returned for marking on its merits;

-iii. that academic misconduct has occurred, in which case the Module Leader, or nominee shall provide a written report, including all relevant evidence, to the Academic Standards Manager.
+- 10.47 Following the notification to the Module Leader, or nominee of a suspicion or allegation of academic misconduct, the Module Leader, or nominee will review the evidence provided and in the case of coursework normally within 15 working days of receipt of the allegation and in the case of an examination normally within 5 working days of receipt of the allegation will reach one of the following judgements; - i. that there is no case to answer, in which case the assessment will be marked as normal and without prejudice; - ii. that, in the case of an allegation of plagiarism, the work reflects poor scholarship (e.g. inappropriate or excessive use of sources and/or inappropriate referencing) but falls short of academic misconduct, in which case the work will be returned for marking on its merits; - iii. that academic misconduct has occurred, in which case the Module Leader, or nominee shall provide a written report, including all relevant evidence, to the Academic Standards Manager.

-The report4 of academic misconduct shall:
+The report of academic misconduct shall:

-- a) specify the full name(s) and student ID number(s) of the student(s) to whom it relates; - b) be signed and dated by the Module Leader; - c) state the basis and the evidence on which the allegation has been made and be accompanied by all the relevant evidence; - d) provide details of the assessment, including the coursework or examination questions, the weighting of the item of assessment and any information provided to students concerning academic conventions and practices that is relevant to the case. - iv. that, in the case of an allegation of plagiarism or collusion, there is uncertainty on the part of the Module Leader regarding the authenticity of the student's work, in which case a viva may be held to establish the authenticity of the work submitted and inform the Module Leader's judgement.
+- a) specify the full name(s) and student ID number(s) of the student(s) to whom it relates; - b) be signed and dated by the Module Leader; - c) state the basis and the evidence on which the allegation has been made and be accompanied by all the relevant evidence; - provide details of the assessment, including the coursework or examination questions, the weighting of the item of assessment and any information provided to students concerning academic conventions and practices that is relevant to the case. - iv. that, in the case of an allegation of plagiarism or collusion, there is uncertainty on the part of the Module Leader regarding the authenticity of the student's work, in which case a viva may be held to establish the authenticity of the work submitted and inform the Module Leader's judgement.
 The following procedures must apply: - a) two members of academic staff (at least one of whom must be a subject specialist) must be present; - b) the student must be advised in advance in writing of the reason for the viva being held; - c) staff present at the viva must make a record of the discussions; these may be used to form the evidence base for any future investigation.
-A copy of these records will be provided to the student. - d) Where a student has been offered two separate dates for the viva and either does not reply within 10 working days or declines all two dates absent exceptional reason with supporting evidence, the Module Leader will determine either; - i. that the work will be treated as a non-submission and a mark of zero will be recorded for the assessment component.
+A copy of these records will be provided to the student. - Where a student has been offered two separate dates for the viva and either does not reply within 10 working days or declines all two dates absent exceptional reason with supporting evidence, the Module Leader will determine either; - i. that the work will be treated as a non-submission and a mark of zero will be recorded for the assessment component.
 This decision must be reported to the Academic Standards Manager.
-Or; - ii. that academic misconduct has occurred, and the procedures as stated at 10.46 iii will be pursued. - 10.47 Upon receipt of a report of academic misconduct from a Module Leader or nominee, the Academic Standards Manager shall refer to the Table of Penalties (below) and will determine, in liaison with the Module Leader if required, the nature of the alleged offence and the consequent offence category. - 10.48 Where, in accordance with the Table of Penalties, the offence is deemed by the Academic Standards Manager to be a Category 1 offence (see Table of Penalties) and so is not sufficiently serious to warrant referral to an Academic Misconduct Panel Hearing and where it is the student's first or second offence, the Academic Standards Manager shall, normally within 10 working days of receipt of the Module Leader's report, determine the appropriate penalty to be applied to such an offence and shall write to the student: - i. to present the allegation; - ii. to confirm that it is the Module Leader's, or nominee judgement that the student has committed academic misconduct; - iii. to provide the student with details of the allegation and copies of all of the evidence that has been submitted;
+Or; - ii. that academic misconduct has occurred, and the procedures as stated at 10.47 iii will be pursued. - 10.48 Upon receipt of a report of academic misconduct from a Module Leader or nominee, the Academic Standards Manager shall refer to the Table of Penalties (below) and will determine, in liaison with the Module Leader if required, the nature of the alleged offence and the consequent offence category.

-4 The academic misconduct report is completed and submitted via e: Vison
+&lt;sup>4 The academic misconduct report is completed and submitted via e: Vison